 Supported Operating systems

-IT Services have completed testing of Windows 10 Pro and can confirm its compatibility with a range of core IT systems including Novell, iPrint and Sophos AntiVirus.
+Windows 10 Pro is supported on the University’s network.
+It is compatible with a range of core IT systems including Novell, iPrint and Sophos AntiVirus.

-All the major business systems have also been tested and have been found to work on Windows 10 using Internet Explorer 11.
+All the major business systems work on Windows 10 using Internet Explorer 11.
 The one exception is some of the CORE HR back office functionality.

 More important information on Windows 10 support is available here.